Samsara (NYSE:IOT) Issues Q2 2023 Earnings Guidance

+Samsara (NYSE:IOT – Get Rating) last issued its quarterly earnings data on Thursday, June 2nd.
+The company reported ($0.05) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.08) by $0.03.
+As a group, analysts anticipate that Samsara will post -0.32 earnings per share for the current fiscal year.

-In related news, insider Kiren Sekar sold 60,534 shares of Samsara stock in a transaction dated Tuesday, March 15th.
-The stock was sold at an average price of $13.34, for a total transaction of $807,523.56.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-81.12% of the stock is owned by company insiders.
+In other Samsara news, insider Kiren Sekar sold 60,534 shares of the business’s stock in a transaction on Tuesday, March 15th.
+The shares were sold at an average price of $13.34, for a total transaction of $807,523.56.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+81.12% of the stock is owned by insiders.

-Several large investors have recently modified their holdings of IOT.
-Bank of America Corp DE bought a new stake in shares of Samsara during the fourth quarter worth approximately $38,000.
-Cubist Systematic Strategies LLC acquired a new stake in shares of Samsara in the fourth quarter valued at approximately $195,000.
-Millennium Management LLC acquired a new stake in shares of Samsara in the fourth quarter valued at approximately $1,709,000.
-Marshall Wace LLP acquired a new stake in shares of Samsara in the fourth quarter valued at approximately $4,407,000.
-Finally, Susquehanna International Group LLP acquired a new stake in shares of Samsara in the fourth quarter valued at approximately $1,211,000.
-Institutional investors own 45.47% of the company’s stock.
+A number of large investors have recently made changes to their positions in IOT.
+Bank of America Corp DE acquired a new position in shares of Samsara in the fourth quarter worth $38,000.
+Royal Bank of Canada increased its stake in shares of Samsara by 61.6% in the first quarter.
+Royal Bank of Canada now owns 6,127 shares of the company’s stock worth $98,000 after acquiring an additional 2,335 shares during the last quarter.
+Cubist Systematic Strategies LLC acquired a new position in shares of Samsara in the fourth quarter worth $195,000.
+The Manufacturers Life Insurance Company acquired a new position in shares of Samsara in the fourth quarter worth $281,000.
+Finally, PNC Financial Services Group Inc. boosted its holdings in Samsara by 141.6% in the first quarter.
+PNC Financial Services Group Inc. now owns 20,170 shares of the company’s stock worth $322,000 after purchasing an additional 11,820 shares in the last quarter.
+45.47% of the stock is currently owned by institutional investors.

 Samsara Inc provides solutions that connect physical operations data to its Connected Operations Cloud in the United States and internationally.
 The company's Connected Operations Cloud includes Data Platform, which ingests, aggregates, and enriches data from its IoT devices and has embedded capabilities for AI, workflows and analytics, alerts, API connections, and data security and privacy; and applications for video-based safety, vehicle telematics, apps and driver workflows, equipment monitoring, and site visibility.